Modeling the spatial growth of cities: Two species reaction-diffusion models

 However, no concrete estimate have been given for this $\lambda$, but this study suggests that the slum formation is a universal pattern emerging from basic migration dynamics rather than specific city policies or external constraints.

 The interpretation of this work is that the combined effects of short- and long-distance migration are sufficient to produce the self-emergence of slums from an initially homogeneous distribution of rich and poor populations.
 Crucially, self-organized pattern formation in this model only arises when short-distance migration is explicitly accounted for.
 According to this framework, slums form only when individuals exhibit a concentration-dependent tendency to relocate away from neighbors of the same social group in their immediate surroundings.
 An interesting outcome of the model is that the interaction behavior within the `poor' group varies with distance: while poor individuals attract other poor individuals over long distances, they tend to repel each other locally when local concentration becomes high.
+These findings provide quantitative insights and perspective on city growth mechanisms (see \ref{subsec:shape} and~\ref{subsec:surfacegrowth}).